Isekai-Creation/lmdeploy/EAGLE_TODO.md

     - **Scope:** Kernel behaviour remains backward compatible for valid inputs; changes only add guards for malformed or partially-initialized buffers commonly hit during experimentation.
     - **CI / testing:**
       - Run `pytest lmdeploy/tests/turbomind/test_speculative_kernels.py::TestAcceptDraftTokensDevice` and `::TestPackAcceptedPathsDevice` on CUDA with a built `_turbomind` extension to exercise the hardened kernels on device.
-      - Add future GPU tests for KV rewind edge cases once Engineer B wires `computeAndInvokeKVCacheRewind` into decode loops.
+      - Add future GPU tests for KV rewind edge cases once `computeAndInvokeKVCacheRewind` is fully wired into decode loops.

 37. **A37: Expose EagleModule buffer / tree introspection helpers** – **✅ implemented (internal utility)**
     - Extended `EagleModule` with additional read-only accessors used by A-scope tooling and potential future buffer sizing helpers: